wp-plugins/thin-out-revisions/readme.txt

 == Changelog ==

+= 1.7.1 - Sep 18, 2014 =
+* [Fixed] Now the memo list shows user display_name instead of user_nicename.
+* Now DL tags for the memo list have a class attribute, 'hm-tor-memo-list'.

 = 1.7 - Aug 27, 2014 =
 * A new feature to show Revision Memos on a post.
 Check details ([English](http://en.hetarena.com/thin-out-revisions#f4), [Japanese](http://hetarena.com/archives/2625)).
 It is still an experimental implementation.
 It's a subject to change.
 * WordPress 4.0 compliant